• Home

 Share on FacebookShare on Twitter

-Aflac Incorporated (NYSE: AFL), a leading provider of supplemental health and life insurance in the United States and Japan, announced today that it has experienced a cybersecurity incident that may have resulted in unauthorized access to sensitive customer and employee data.
+Aflac Incorporated (NYSE: AFL), a top provider of supplemental health and life insurance in the United States and Japan, announced today that it has experienced a cybersecurity incident that may have resulted in unauthorized access to sensitive customer and employee data.

 The incident was first detected on or about June 10, 2025, when unusual activity was flagged within Aflac’s internal network systems.
-Upon discovery, the company promptly engaged leading forensic cybersecurity experts to investigate the nature and scope of the breach.
+Upon discovery, the company promptly engaged top forensic cybersecurity experts to investigate the nature and scope of the breach.

 Initial findings suggest that the unauthorized access occurred over several weeks before detection, raising concerns about the extent of data exfiltration.